AmitPr/ediSON/README.md

 * 1/24: Patched several memory leaks in JSON Parser/Serializer (Amit)
 * 1/24: Finished text editor, added syntax highlighting with strings, JSON keys, elements of array, line-numbering.
 (Eisuke, Karl, Amit)
 * 1/24: Integrated text editor and JSON Parser/Serializer, Error highlighting (Eisuke, Karl, Amit)

+## Known Issues
+* Uses POSIX C libraries, so a POSIX compatible system is necessary.
+For more information, see `man open_memstream`, which is the specific function from POSIX C.
+* The JSON Tokenizer has been thoroughly tested for memory leaks, and double frees.
+However, there may be some very specific sequences of actions that may not have been caught.
+This should not be a real issue.
+Just for posterity, it's important to note this possible issue.